zamm-dev/zamm/ui/README.md

   </table>
 </section>
 ```

+Because the function signature of the Rust command indicates that it should always return successfully, we don't actually need the `catch` block because the main other failure mode for frontend API calls is a network error, which is not relevant here for a local app.
+However, it may be relevant again should we ever want to port this to the web.

 Use [this trick](https://doc.rust-lang.org/std/thread/fn.sleep.html) to make the API call slower so that we can actually see the wait in action: